b-w/Blazer/README.md

 # Blazer

 Blazer is a tiny, high-performance object mapper that serves as an extension to ADO.NET.

+You can get it on [NuGet](https://www.nuget.org/packages/Blazer/).

-Its API consists of a couple of useful extension methods on `System.Data`'s provider-agnostic `IDbConnection` interface.
+Blazer's API consists of a couple of useful extension methods on `System.Data`'s provider-agnostic `IDbConnection` interface.
 These take care of a lot of the boilerplate code that's normally involved when using ADO.NET directly.

 So, instead of doing stuff like this: